-The investigation into this matter is ongoing, and this notice will be supplemented with any new significant facts learned subsequent to its submission.
-By providing this notice, TrueFire LLC ("TrueFire") does not waive any rights or defenses regarding the applicability of Maine law, the applicability of the Maine data event notification statute, or personal jurisdiction.
+This notice may be supplemented with any new significant facts learned subsequent to its submission.
+By providing this notice, Payette Associates Inc. ("Payette") does not waive any rights or defenses regarding the applicability of Maine law, the applicability of the Maine data event notification statute, or personal jurisdiction.